mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Liffa.
 If I don't see you before you leave.
 Remember that I love you.
 Wherever you go."

-I hadn't thought of that possibility.
-"I know, Melna.
+I hadn't considered that this might be the last time I see her for a while.
+"I know your love.
 I know."

-"All of us are responsible for each other.
-I want it to feel like home as much as possible when you do come back."
+"The three of us are responsible for each other," she said.
+"I'll be fighting for home to feel like home.
+So you'll have something to look forward to when you come back."

 "And I promise to bring my whole self back as well."

-"You had better, Liffa."
+"Promise me, Liffa–"

 The door opened again and the sound of broken footsteps caught our ears.
 They were slow, and intimated a slight limp that made his presence obvious.